 Thin dense chrome, or TDC, is similar to flash chrome plating, offering a thin layer of protection, but the thickness of the plating is limited to 0.0002” and is plated under special conditions to produce a dense coating.
 This electroplating process is recommended for unique industry specific applications.

-Electroless nickel, or e-nickel, is a plating process that deposits a thin nickel phosphorus alloy layer onto a metal surface.
+Electroless nickel, or e-nickel, is a precision plating process that deposits a thin nickel phosphorus alloy layer onto a metal surface.
 Electroless nickel plating is primarily used as a barrier coating for general corrosion protection and is also used under hard chrome to improve corrosion resistance in tough wear applications.

 Our 80 years of engineering experience enable us to partner with our customers to engineer custom plating solutions.
 Our tailored solutions address difficult to plate operations, needs to scale production, and tooling that will last your products lifecycle.
 If your company needs to get a high-volume job started in a short time frame, our proven chrome plating and alternative plating techniques are what you are looking for.